 The jargon: ‘take your 25% tax-free lump sum’

 Once you reach retirement age, you have the choice of taking a cash lump sum (or series of lump sums) from a defined contribution pension and often from a defined benefit pension too – if you do, you can take up to a quarter of it tax-free.
 So retire with a £100,000 pension pot, and you can take £25,000 tax-free.
 The rest can stay invested, or be withdrawn and taxed.

 Available to those with a defined contribution pension once they reach retirement age, it allows you to make withdrawals - and keep the rest of your pension invested .
 The value of your remaining cash will hopefully grow, but can fall too.
 Above and beyond the 25% tax-free lump sum (see above), you can make flexible withdrawals from what’s left but these will be taxed.

 Jonathan Dean considers his future retirement and explains how simple tasks, like digging out your pension papers and updating your correct home address, can help.
 Remember – while listening to others and talking to your family, friends and peers can be a great help, you should seek professional advice when making important financial decisions to ensure consideration of your own personal circumstances.

 Consider these thoughts about retirement.
 How do you want to spend your well-deserved rest?
 Remember – while listening to others and talking to your family, friends and peers can be a great help, you should seek professional advice when making important financial decisions to ensure consideration of your own personal circumstances.

 Would you recognise a fake caller, spot a phishing email or know when a fraudster is trying to take control of your computer?
 Take our interactive challenge to find out.

-Get £7 a month and cashback from over 150 retailers
+Get £7 a month and cashback from our partners